Master of Fine Arts in Professional Screenwriting

-The MFA in Professional Screenwriting program provides an in-depth study of the art of film, TV and transmedia writing wherein students learn to create compelling, well-structured stories with memorable characters.
+The MFA in screenwriting online program provides an in-depth study of the art of film, TV, and transmedia writing wherein students learn to create compelling, well-structured stories with memorable characters.
 Students will also acquire a foundational understanding of how to market themselves and their work in the entertainment industry.

-This program is hybrid, with the majority of classes delivered online.
-There is a two week required on-site residency in Los Angeles.
-Graduate candidates develop skills in advanced film, television and/or transmedia writing, the ability to critically evaluate film, television and/or transmedia scripts for practical and commercial outcomes and critical acumen in the area of media studies.
+This master’s degree in screenwriting is hybrid format, with the majority of classes delivered online.
+There is a two-week required on-site residency in Los Angeles.
+Online screenwriting program candidates develop skills in advanced film, television and/or transmedia writing, the ability to critically evaluate film, television and/or transmedia scripts for practical and commercial outcomes and critical acumen in the area of media studies.

 After foundational screenwriting instruction, students may choose one of three advanced tracks: screenwriting, television writing or transmedia writing.
 Students may take courses within the three areas and produce thesis projects in more than one area.
 Graduate candidates will complete the program with one feature length screenplay and a second screenplay or teleplay or transmedia project.
 Other thesis deliverables include an aesthetic statement reflecting their artistic development and a marketing plan and pitch.